HydraMikeMudd/c_thermometer/README.md

 ## TODO

 New dht11.h driver does read the GPIO correctly.
 However, timing is off.
 Sometimes, I am able to get a reading on initialization of script but uncommon. dht11_read_response needs updating to more reliable method.
 Verified sensor worked with python script.

+## Notes

+Added code to main function to rise the process priority to highest level.
+This seemed to help some but only for first iteration normally.
+Changing the wait period between polling didn't seem to help.
+A larger threshold for 1 seems to work most consistently so far.